Skip to main content

 Training Course

-As always, the 2023 training course takes place immediately before the MYAU.
-It is organised by Jessie Howland and friends.
+As always, the 2026 training course takes place immediately before the YAU.
+It is organized by Jessie Gladish and friends.

-• you give yourself some time for acclimatisation
+• you give yourself some time for acclimatization.

-• for the outdoor parts of the course you are on the same or same type of trails you will be on during the MYAU
+• for the outdoor parts of the course you are on similar trails you will be on during the YAU.

-• the courses are organised by people with substantial race and Yukon specific winter survival skills
+• the courses are organized by people with substantial race and Yukon specific winter survival skills.

-If time and budget allow for it you can of course also do a course one winter and then come back to do the MYAU the next winter.
+If time and budget allow for it, you can of course also do a course one winter and then come back to do the YAU the next winter.

-The course aims at teaching you the skills to become confident and proficient at working in cold temperatures allowing you to maximise your potential in the MYAU or similar events and expeditions.
+The course aims at teaching you the skills to become confident and proficient at working in cold temperatures allowing you to maximize your potential in the YAU or similar events and expeditions.

 Overview “MYAU Pre-Race Workshop” – by Jessie Gladish

-This course is facilitated by Jessie Gladish, Marianne Heading and Gillian Smith, all of whom have finished the race several times.
-Also part of the course with his expertise is Fabian Schmitz, owner of Bushcraft Yukon.
-Past workshop participants will be participating as well, on the course’s private facebook group.
+This course is organized by Jessie Gladish.
+The instructor team includes Jessie and Gillian Smith, all of whom have finished the race several times.
+Also, part of the course with his expertise is Fabian Schmitz, owner of Bushcraft Yukon.
+Past workshop participants will be participating as well, on the course’s private Facebook group.

 What you can expect from this pre-race workshop: